TGOlson/tweetbeat-node/README.md

 ````

 ## TODO

-* Integrate web sockets - right now there is a huge memory leak with callbacks pilling up
+* Integrate web sockets - right now there is a huge memory leak with callbacks pilling up.
+This is fine for development, but in production would cause tons of unnecessary function calls.